 Uses Keywords Everywhere API to:

-• Extract 3-5 seed keywords from your topic analysis
+- Extract 3-5 seed keywords from your topic analysis

-• Run related_keywords_discovery for semantic keyword expansion
+for semantic keyword expansion - Execute

-• Execute keyword_research_analysis for volume/competition data
+for volume/competition data - Apply

-• Map semantic relationships between topic clusters
+to prioritize targets - Map semantic relationships between topic clusters

 Step 3: SERP Analysis & Intent Classification